Welcome to Deskman! In this guide you will find detailed information about Deskman; how it works and how to set it up, among others.

 - Network proxies will probably stop sync operations

-- Installations on a (different) sync group are ignored
+- Installations from a different syncing group are ignored

 Web filter issues